-Getting away with murder scot-free is pretty tough in the Harry Potter universe, but here are some ideas, not that you should try them out, if you’ve in fact received your Hogwarts letter.
+Getting away with murder scot-free is pretty tough in the Harry Potter universe, but here are some ideas, not that you should try them out, if you’ve received your Hogwarts letter.

-Humans can’t survive without their skulls even for a short amount of time not to mention what taking away other sets of bones like the ribcage or hips would do to someone.
+Humans can’t survive without their skulls even for a short amount of time, I think.
 Harry is lucky that he only broke his arm because Lockhart’s spell could have been devastating.

 Death by Mandrake